Rietta1/aws-bootcamp-cruddur-2023/journal/week2.md

 Problems faced
 I fixed one, which had to do with honeycomb(you have to create a .env directory and add the HONEYCOMB_API_KEY= to it for metrics to be sent to honeycomb.)
 The x-ray configuration for the backend won't run, I strongly believe it has to do with the codespaces configuration( AWS_XRAY_URL: "*4567-${GITPOD_WORKSPACE_ID}.${GITPOD_WORKSPACE_CLUSTER_HOST}*"), I tried to fix it to codespaces own but I couldn't.

+## Homework Challenges
+- Instrument Honeycomb for the frontend-application to observe network latency between frontend and backend[HARD]
+- Add custom instrumentation to Honeycomb to add more attributes eg. UserId, Add a custom span
+- Run custom queries in Honeycomb and save them later eg. Latency by UserID, Recent Traces
+- Configure additional  contentual information like when error and metrics it happened, who it happened for with Rollbar
+- Implement xray for the frontend